10 Facts You Probably Never Knew About Princess Diana

 There was one vow Diana didn't make

-Most royal brides, including Queen Elizabeth II, Princess Margaret, and Princess Anne adhered to the wedding vows as prescribed in the Anglican Book of Common Prayer dating from 1662 to “obey him and serve him, love, honor, and keep him, in sickness and in health.”
-But not princess Diana.
-She decided to omit “obey,” a choice echoed by her future daughter-in-law Kate Middleton and Meghan Markle.
+Most royal brides, including Queen Elizabeth II, Princess Margaret, and Princess Anne, adhered to the wedding vows as prescribed in the Anglican Book of Common Prayer dating from 1662 to "obey him and serve him, love, honor, and keep him, in sickness and in health."
+But not Princess Diana.
+She decided to omit "obey," a choice echoed by her future daughters-in-law Kate Middleton and Meghan Markle.
 Here are 11 other secrets you didn't know about Charles' and Diana's wedding.

 Diana pulled out all the stops for her wedding